 Make no mistake; winter is coming…

-So, I kept everything on a super tight leash that day.
+So, I kept everything on a super tight leash that day in 1998.
 We had one class with a veteran instructor.
 We talked about it and decided to confine the boat to the anchorage.
 No further than the outskirts of the anchorage.
 The anchorage is small.
 More maneuvering, then!
 Marina customers were warned of the storms if they showed up.
 A few did and just turned around and went home.
 One woman chose to sit on her boat at the mooring for awhile and then go home.

 Eventually, after frequently checking the sky to the north and west, I didn’t like the look and feel.
 I started radioing the instructor to come in, and saw he was already approaching the mooring.
-They took one shot, and feel short… and then it hit.
+They took one shot, and fell short… and then it hit.
 BAM.
 Nothing to be seen in advance.
 Just wind laying the boat over and flogging the sails.
 They didn’t have a chance to sail back to the mooring; no way.
 The boat was basically blown down onto the next pier, and the instructor wisely off-loaded the students and left the boat.
 I went out with a few experienced people and two solid motor boats, and towed the sailboat off and moored it.
 It took two boats just to pull it off and suspend it into the winds, which were at least 60 knots and possibly as much as 70.
 When it subsided a bit, we moored the boat.

 It was over quickly.
 It always is.
 But it takes little time to cause mayhem.
 We got away with a torn sail and a fright.
 Down in New York Harbor, they weren’t so lucky.
 One large club/school had allowed at least one member to go out with his family.
 The boat took a complete knockdown, and the man was in the water and separated from his family.
 He wasn’t wearing a PFD.
 His body was found a few days later in Gravesend Bay, Brooklyn.